It is time to work together towards Sustainable Development

-In 2020, social development is still progressing slowly and irregularly even in Western societies, and therefore it is still necessary to promote fair activism and effective research in all fields.
-Because an equal society is also a participatory society which provides expertise, ideas and tools to achieve the final objective of the 2030 Agenda - that no one in our world is left behind.
+In 2022, social development is still progressing slowly and irregularly even in Western societies, and therefore it is still necessary to promote fair activism and effective research in all fields.
+Because an equal society is also a participatory society which provides expertise, ideas and tools to achieve the final objective of the United Nations - that no one in our world is left behind.

 Overpopulation, forest policies, intensive agriculture or the rise of megacities are some of the trends that are putting the world economy to the test.
 But what should really concern us is the consequences: an exponential increase in CO2 emissions, increase in the global average temperature, species extinction or sea pollution are putting our survival to the test.